These DIY kitchen ideas will help you show the heart of your home some love without breaking the bank.

 6. Opt for open storage

 A great way to revamp our kitchens is to ensure we are using every space possible, as best we can.
-This trick is especially important in small kitchens, where we need to think smart for storage.
+This trick is especially important in small kitchens, where we need to use smart kitchen storage ideas.

 Top Tip: Have a cupboard and kitchen overhaul before you think about buying storage solutions.
 It may be that you can save some room just in the way that you are already using the space.
 Once more organised you’ll be able to see which smart solutions are best suited to your needs.